yihui/knitr/CONTRIBUTING.md

+You are welcome to file issues or, even better, contribute code to this repo.
+If you want to report an issue, please read [FAQ 1](https://bit.ly/knitr-faq) first.

-For very simple changes such as fixing typos, you can just edit the file by clicking the button `Edit` after you open the file online.
+For very simple changes such as fixing typos, you can just edit the file by clicking the button `Edit` after you open it here on Github.
 For more complicated changes, you will have to manually create a [pull request](https://help.github.com/articles/using-pull-requests) (PR) after [forking](https://help.github.com/articles/fork-a-repo) this repository.